 On the Trail

 The 2015 Chuska Challenge will be based in the Chuska Mountains, near Roof Butte, giving riders some of the best mountain biking in the Four Corners.
-This year's Chuska route will include spectacular riding, beginning at just over 6,000 feet elevation and climbing into the range on tribal roads and old logging routes.
+This year's Chuska route will include spectacular riding, beginning at just over 8,000 feet elevation and climbing into the range on tribal roads and old logging routes.
 Riders may opt for rides of varying lengths, depending on their skills and interest.
 The most advanced route climbs to 9,800 feet at the summit of Roof Butte.
 Routes range from 20-50 miles, novice to advanced, but even that guidelines gives you plenty of flexibility to add and adjust to your ride as you go.
 We like to think that this freedom to create your own ride helps make the Chuska a really nice ride for all ability levels.

 All routes include aid stations, which will be well-stocked with great-tasting fuel and plenty of fluids.
-Along the way, you will find plenty of rider support (the Navajo Rangers are amazing!), medical aid and basic mechanical support.
+Along the way, you will find plenty of course support from our great volunteers, the Navajo Rangers and Red Valley ALERT team.
 You'll find stunning fall colors across the Chuska highcountry.